 If your editor add-on was published but not for domain-wide installation, the add-on's listing only appears in the Chrome Web Store.
 To migrate your add-on, you must take a few steps to create a new G Suite Marketplace listing:

 - Review the required assets for G Suite Marketplace listings and make sure you have these assets for your add-on.
 These assets are used to define the appearance and content of your add-on's G Suite Marketplace listing.
 The add-on's original Chrome Web Store listing also uses some of these assets; you can reuse the same asset in the G Suite Marketplace.

-- Enable the G Suite Marketplace SDK in your add-on's Cloud Platform project, if it isn't already.
+- Enable the G Suite Marketplace SDK in your add-on's Cloud Platform (GCP) project, if it isn't already.